San Antonio Truck Accident Attorney

 - Property Damage – Including damage to your vehicle, damage to items that were stored in the vehicle, and damage to items that the driver and passengers inside the vehicle may have been carrying.

 - Medical Bills: Including everyone inside the vehicle, including the driver and the passengers.
-Whether they received minor injuries or were severely injured, anyone who suffers an injury and truck accident may receive compensation for all medical efforts on their behalf, for the present and, quite possibly for the future.
+Whether they received minor injuries or were severely injured, anyone who suffers an injury and truck accident may receive compensation for all medical expenses on their behalf, for the present and, quite possibly for the future.

 - Other Expenses: The victim of a truck accident may be compensated for any injuries or other factors that impact their ability to bring in income.
 That includes compensation for job loss or any other impact on income that may be appropriate.